Case Report Guidelines

 Step 4.
 Building A Case Report

-- Case reports must be submitted to your Regional Chair no later than the following deadlines: April 1st for the first case report, and June 1st for all written work.
+Case reports must be submitted no later than the following deadlines: April 1st for the first case report, and June 1st for all written work.

 Step 5.
 Organizational Guidelines for Case Reports

-- Cover Page: The first page is a cover sheet with the candidate’s name, address, telephone number, e-mail address, case report title and number and a brief summary (approximately 10 lines) of the attached case report.
+Cover Page: The first page is a cover sheet with the candidate’s name, address, telephone number, e-mail address, case report title and number and a brief abstract (approximately 10 lines) of the attached case report.
 Include key words used.

 If the patient was referred to a specialist, the reason for referral, differential diagnoses and expected outcomes should be discussed.
 If a patient is referred to another provider for a procedure or further testing, include a copy of that provider’s report as well as any follow-up with the patient after the procedure was done.